reactive-python/reactpy-django/docs/src/features/components.md

     For views that rely on HTTP responses other than `GET` (such as `PUT`, `POST`, `PATCH`, etc), you should consider using compatibility mode to render your view within an iframe.

     Any view can be rendered within compatibility mode.
+However, the `strict_parsing` argument does not apply to compatibility mode.

     Please note that by default the iframe is unstyled, and thus won't look pretty until you add some CSS.